Nearly a Decade, and Still Learning

 There are many ways to write and revise a novel.
-What I learned though is the steps should be routine based with a strategy.
-If you start writing a novel for a week but take a break for several months, you’ll probably stop completely or need to start over.
+What I learned, though, is that the steps should be routine-based with a strategy.
+If you start writing a book for a week but take a break for several months, you’ll probably stop completely or need to start over.
 The revision process is similar.
-Once you decide on a system go ahead and try it.
+Once you’ve decided on a system, go ahead and try it.
 I may take some evenings off.
 And some chapters may need more than three nights of work.
-But If I consistently work on it, I’ll have a different and better version in winter.
+But if I consistently work on it, I’ll have a different and better version in winter.

 Any writer should read Stephen King’s On Writing.
-The first half is more memoirish, but the second half gets into his writing principals.
-He states for a novel one should have ‘beta-readers.’
-Those are simply other people that read your novel and give suggestions.
+The first half is more memoirish, but the second half gets into his writing principles.
+He states that for a novel, one should have ‘beta-readers.’
+Those are other people who read your novel and give suggestions.
 Stephen King likes to have eight beta readers for his projects.
-He states if one beta reader criticizes something, and the others don’t it can go on the back burner.
+He states that if one beta reader criticizes something, and the others don’t, it can go on the back burner.
 But if multiple beta readers state the same thing, it’s something to consider.
 And if more than half of your beta readers state the same concern, it’s a problem.

-If you type in ‘beta-readers’ online there are many blog posts out there, I can’t find much advice concerning if beta readers don’t get back to you at all.
+If you type in ‘beta-readers’ online, there are many blog posts out there.
+I can’t find much advice concerning whether beta readers don’t get back to you at all.
 Maybe people don’t want to admit that sometimes they don’t get feedback.
 My first version had problems.
-For my dialogue I put the comma after the quotation instead of inside the quotation.
-Like this.
+For my dialogue, I put the comma after the quotation instead of inside the quotation, like this.

 “That was a nice kickflip”, Mary said.